Jacobs Technion-Cornell Dual Master of Science Degrees with a Concentration in Connective Media

 No two Connective Media students are alike, except for one thing: a deeply held belief in the value of human-driven thinking for building new technology.
 You’ll work in a collaborative setting with smart people experimenting with different disciplines and exploring their own potential.
 Then, you’ll present your work to experts from the larger New York tech community to test their viability.
 The freedom to study outside your technical area and the “radical collaboration” you’ll experience with students from every other Cornell Tech degree program will help you build strong ties that will serve you throughout your career.

-Mor Naaman is an Associate Professor at the Jacobs Technion-Cornell Institute at Cornell Tech and in the Information Science Department at Cornell University.
+Mor Naaman is a Professor at the Jacobs Technion-Cornell Institute at Cornell Tech and in the Information Science Department at Cornell University.
 Professor Naaman’s Social Technologies Lab has been looking at technologies to support the peer economy by increasing awareness, coordination and trust.
 Communities in urban environments — and underserved communities in particular — could benefit from the positive economic and social outcomes offered via collaborative consumption services.
 For example, one project examines how trustworthiness is established in services like Airbnb, and another project uses location data traces to reinvent how people socially interact with their local communities.

 Nicola Dell is an Assistant Professor at the Jacobs Technion-Cornell Institute at Cornell Tech and in the Information Science Department at Cornell University.
 Her research interests are in information and communication technologies for development (ICTD), human-computer interaction (HCI) and mobile computing.
 Nicki’s main focus is on designing, building and evaluating systems that improve the lives of under-served populations in low income regions.
 To do this, she partners with NGOs and government ministries to create and deploy systems that have a positive impact in the world.
 Nicki completed her PhD in Computer Science and Engineering at the University of Washington.

-Shiri Azenkot is an Assistant Professor at the Jacobs Technion-Cornell Institute at Cornell Tech and in the Information Science field at Cornell University.
+Shiri Azenkot is an Associate Professor at the Jacobs Technion-Cornell Institute at Cornell Tech and in the Information Science field at Cornell University.
 She is also an affiliate faculty member in the Computer Science Department at the Technion–Israel Institute of Technology.
 Her research interests are in accessibility and interaction on new platforms.
 She conducts this research with a fantastic group of students who are part of the Enhancing Ability Lab, which she directs.
 Before arriving at Cornell Tech, Shiri was a PhD student in Computer Science & Engineering at the University of Washington.

 Tapan Parikh is an Associate Professor at Cornell Tech and in the Information Science Department at Cornell University.
 His research group‘s goal is to support young people in developing a critical literacy about the computational infrastructures that surround them and to empower them to become active creators and decision makers within this ecosystem.
 Current projects include 1) an online mapping tool that supports young people in understanding and advocating for their communities, 2) a collaborative web development environment that allows them to make authentic websites using professional software engineering practices, 3) a web literacy curriculum that helps them understand the implementation and economics of web search, and 4) a digital making tool that helps young people envision and implement 3D mockups of low-cost housing structures.